<<a work in progress>>

 expensive).
 Some were animated, but not all.
 Scenes that were animated

-were triggered by a single infra-red beam about waist or knee height
+were triggered by a single Omron infra-red beam (which are still made!) around waist or knee height

 which used to 'click' with the relay when they were triggered.
 There